TimeWarpEngineering/timewarp-state/Source/TimeWarp.State.Analyzer/TimeWarpStateActionAnalyzer.md

 ## Overview
 The TimeWarp State Action Analyzer enforces the architectural pattern where Action types must be nested within their corresponding State types.
 This analyzer helps maintain a clean and consistent codebase by ensuring proper organization of state-related code.

+## Purpose
+The analyzer ensures proper architectural boundaries by requiring that any class, record, or struct implementing `IAction` is defined as a nested type within a class that implements `IState`.
+This maintains clear relationships between Actions and their States and promotes a consistent codebase structure.

 ## Rules

 ### TW0001 - Action Nesting Rule